 You can fit more stuff in your closet with this supercool hanger hack from Brit + Co.
 You just hang a length of chain from an S-hook over the rod in your closet and then use the links of the chain to hold multiple hangers.
 This lets you maximize vertical space even inside your closet.

-Whether your dorm room has built-in shelves, or you use the portable ones, you can maximize the space there, too.
+Whether your dorm room has built-in shelves, or you use portable ones, you can maximize the space there, too.
 Try to stack your books horizontally rather than vertically.
 They’ll take up less space and allow you to use the full height of the shelf.

 You can also buy stackable boxes for your shelves to keep smaller items organized and hidden away, and they’ll make your space look less cluttered.